WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 Yes, DG ECHO’s decision on staff costs is retroactive to 1st of January 2021.
 In order to reflect this in the ongoing actions, no modification request is needed.
 The information on staff costs can be provided at final report stage by filling in the correct column of Annex 4 to the MGA.

-Training of staff or IP staff can only be accepted to the extent that it concerns training which is necessary for the purposes of implementing the Action.
-There should be an explicit result/activity in the SF.
+Costs of capacity building of partner’s staff or IPs’ staff can be accepted to the extent that they concern training which is necessary for the purposes of implementing the Action.
+There should be an explicit result/activity in the e-SF (Annex 1 to the MGA).

-Moreover, any training related to general background capacity-building of the partner or its IPs and their staff and in particular any training concerning non-directly operational skills (such as HR management, IT, accountancy, language courses, etc.) are not considered as eligible direct cost.
+Moreover, any training related to general background skills of the partner or its IPs and their staff, and in particular any training concerning non-directly operational skills (such as HR management, IT, accountancy, language courses, first aid, etc.) are generally to be covered by the indirect cost allocation, except when these costs are described in the action proposal and are necessary to achieve a specific result of the Action.
+The costs of safety and security or logistic training related to the country-specific situations and the implementation of the Action, may be considered eligible.

 Headquarter or Regional Office staff costs are not eligible unless the costs relate to the monitoring of the action in the field, the preparation of the Final Report (max.
 3 months) or to a specific task necessary for the achievement of the operational results and have accordingly been identified as an operational activity in Annex 1 (only costs of “technical staff” can be eligible, all administrative profiles (financial, HR, desk officer, fund raising officer), are not eligible unless no similar profile is present in the field).